brandur/sorg/content/drafts/cloud-databases.md

 ### Postgres (#postgres)

-Postgres is the trusty workhorse of traditional RDMSes.
+[Postgres][postgres] is the trusty workhorse of traditional RDMSes.
 HA isn't built in, but is available through offerings from Amazon RDS, Heroku Postgres, or Azure Database (and hopefully Google Cloud SQL soon).

 Even though it's not a perfect fit for the rest of this list, I've included it anyway because it's often still the